auyongtingting/hangman/README.md

-This project is, **HangOrSurvive** targets users who are fond of playing hangman and have knowledge of the different types of programming languages.
+This project, **HangOrSurvive** targets users who are fond of playing hangman and have knowledge of the different types of programming languages.
 Each user is allowed to do the stipulated actions as stated below.

 |               |  Description  |
 | ------------- | ------------- |